Connecting traders with opportunities

 Discounted Accommodation

 A limited number of rooms at the venue are available at a discounted rate for attendees.
-These rates apply for the nights of October 25, 2023 and October 26, 2023.
-The discounted rate will be available until October 4, 2023, or the rooms sell out, whichever comes first.
+These rates apply for the nights of Wednesday, October 22 through Thursday, October 23, 2025 with the option to extend your stay up to 1 day prior and 1 day after the event dates (subject to hotel availability).
+The discounted rate will be available until Wednesday, October 1, 2025, or the rooms sell out, whichever comes first.
 Please note that attendees are responsible for booking their own accommodations.

 Room Rate